lolczak/jail/README.md

 # jail

-Jail is a simple tool used to run a process in a confined environment .
-It is used to produce a container image that can enforce its own runtime policies.
+Jail is a simple tool used to run a process in a confined environment.
+It is used to build a container image that can enforce its own runtime policies.